satellite-image-deep-learning/techniques/README.md

 * [Applying Deep Learning on Satellite Imagery Classification](https://medium.com/analytics-vidhya/applying-deep-learning-on-satellite-imagery-951faa0cbb31) -> using EuroSAT dataset of RGB and multi spectral covering 13 spectral bands, [with repo](https://github.com/raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset)
 * [Land Cover Classification of Satellite Imagery using Convolutional Neural Networks](https://towardsdatascience.com/land-cover-classification-of-satellite-imagery-using-convolutional-neural-networks-91b5bb7fe808) using Keras and a dataset captured over Salinas Valley, California
 * [Detecting deforestation from satellite images](https://towardsdatascience.com/detecting-deforestation-from-satellite-images-7aa6dfbd9f61) -> using FastAI and ResNet50, with repo [fsdl_deforestation_detection](https://github.com/karthikraja95/fsdl_deforestation_detection)
+* [crop-type-classification](https://medium.com/nerd-for-tech/crop-type-classification-cf5cc2593396) -> using Sentinel 1 & 2 data with a 2D U-Net + CLSTM, more features and higher resolution produced better results

 ## Semantic segmentation
 Whilst classification will assign a label to a whole image, semantic segmentation will assign a label to each **pixel**